tc39/proposal-seeded-random/README.md

 Getting a Random Number: the `.random()` method
 -----------------------------------------------

 To obtain a random number from a PRNG object, the object has a `.random()` method.
-On each invocation, it will output an appropriate pseudo-random number based on its seed, and then update its seed for the next invocation.
-These values must approximate a uniform distribution over the range `[0,1)`, same as `Math.random()`.
+On each invocation, it will output an appropriate pseudo-random number in the range `[0,1)` based on its state, and then update its state for the next invocation.

+To generate this value:

+1. Obtain 64 random bits from the PRNG.
+2. Shift right by 11, obtaining a 53-bit integer.
+3. Convert this integer to an equivalent float64.
+4. Multiply this float64 by `1/(2**53)`.
+5. Return the result.

 Using the prng object is thus basically identical to using `Math.random()`: